Oleg Kuvshinnikov

 He is a member of the United Russia party.

-In July 2022, Kuvshinnikov is under British sanctions for supporting Russia's war against Ukraine.

 Biography

 Oleg Kuvshinnikov was born in Cherepovets on 2 February 1965.
 His father, Aleksandr Nikolayevich, worked as the chief engineer of the railway transport department of the Severstal company, while his mother, Yelena Ivanovna, is a primary school teacher.

 In his childhood and adolescence, he was actively involved in sports.
 He was a pupil of the SDYUSSHOR in ice hockey of Cherepovets, and was a candidate for the master of sports in hockey.

 He graduated from school number 22 in Cherepovets.

 In September 1982, he came to work at the Cherepovets Metallurgical Plant in the shop for the repair of coke-chemical equipment of the coke-chemical production as a mechanic for the repair of metallurgical equipment.

 From 1985 to 1987, he served in the Soviet Army in the Kemerovo, working in a communications battalion, as a head of the communications equipment, and a secretary of the Komsomol committee of the battalion.
 His last military rank was a foreman.

 In 1987, after serving in the army, he continued to work at the Cherepovets Metallurgical Plant as a rolling mill "250" section rolling shop, where he went through all the stages of production growth.

 In 1991, he graduated with honors from the Yaroslavl College of Soviet Trade.

 Since 1994, he was a foreman of the section rolling shop, then head of the mill "250", and later promoted as the deputy head of the production shop.

 In 1994, he graduated from the St. Petersburg Institute of Trade and Economics.

 In 1999, he graduated from the State University of Management in Moscow, under the program "Production Management".

 Since 2000, he has been the head of the section rolling shop.